 Places to Visit in Kells

-Many places of interest are associated with the old monastery - the imposing round tower of Kells and no less than five high crosses can still be seen today.
-Four of Kells' high crosses crosses and the und tower of Kells are in the churchyard of St Columba's Church (usually free access to the grounds during daylight hours), marking the highest point in Kells.
-The church itself is also curious in that it has a medieval tower not attached to the building proper.
+Many places of interest in Kells are associated with the old monastery - the imposing round tower of Kells and no less than five high crosses can still be seen today.
+Four of Kells' high crosses and the round tower of Kells are in the churchyard of St Columba's Church, which built on the highest point in Kells.
+The church and surroundings are usually free to access during daylight hours and the church itself is also curious because it has a medieval tower that is detached from the building.

-Near St. Columba's church visitors will also find a smaller oratory with a stone roof, centreknown as St. Colmcille's House.
+Near St. Columba's church visitors will also find a smaller oratory with a stone roof known as St. Colmcille's House.
 Dating from the 11th century, the small rectangular building is typical of a monastic church of the time.
 The oratory is not generally open to visitors, but access can be arranged (current details are found at the locked gate).

-The fifth high cross can be found near the old courthouse next to the N3 – the courthouse also doubled as a museum and vicenter until 2009, when funds ran out.
+The fifth high cross can be found near the old courthouse next to the N3 – the courthouse also doubled as a museum and visitor's center until 2009, when funds ran out.

 The famous Book of Kells is, however, kept at Trinity College Dublin – and the magnificent Kells Crozier can be found even further away, at the British Museum in London.

-Nearby you'll also find the “Paupers' Grave”, a cemetery where an unknown number of workhouse inmates and famine victims are interred and a special mass is celebrated annually.
+If you are interested in the history of the Great Famine, nearby you'll also find the “Paupers' Grave”, a cemetery where an unknown number of workhouse inmates and famine victims are buried and a special mass is celebrated annually.

-Kells has some movie connections - “The Butcher Boy” was partially shot at Headfort House and the Oscar-nominated animated movie “The Secret of Kells” was inspired by Kells' ecclesiastical history.
-And Dick Farrelly was a Kells man - he composed the music to “The Isle of Innisfree”, a hit for Bing Crosby and theme of “The Quiet Man”.
+Kells may not be as flashy as nearby Dublin but it still has some movie connections - “The Butcher Boy” was partially shot at Headfort House and the Oscar-nominated animated movie “The Secret of Kells” was inspired by Kells' ecclesiastical history.
+Finally, Dick Farrelly was born and raised in Kells - he composed the music to “The Isle of Innisfree”, a hit for Bing Crosby and theme of “The Quiet Man”.

-On the roads to the west, the Kells Road Races are held regurlarly - high-powered motorcycle racing on otherwise quiet country roads.
+On the roads to the west, the Kells Road Races are held regularly, where high-powered motorcycle races are held on otherwise quiet country roads.

-Don't miss the curious bronze sculpture doubling as a bench near the “SuperValu” on the N3 towards Virginia and Cavan ... it is shaped in the form of an open book (The Book of Kells, maybe?)!
+Finally, don't miss the curious bronze sculpture doubling as a bench near the SuperValu supermarket on the N3 towards Virginia and Cavan.
+It is shaped in the form of an open book (The Book of Kells, maybe?)!